SLdragon/wiki-teamsfx/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 2. You need to manually create an Azure Active Directory app for APIM service when provisioning a new environment.
 This [document](https://aka.ms/teamsfx-add-azure-apim) includes tutorials about how to create an Azure Active Directory app for APIM service.
 3. Teams Toolkit no longer support deploy API spec to APIM any more.
 Teams Toolkit will reuse your provisioned resource when upgrading (except Bot Service), when you wish to add a new environment after project upgrading, please remember to change resource name in `azure.parameters.{your_env_name}.json` to avoid name conflicts.

+### Start tunnel service
+The Teams Toolkit now uses Dev Tunnel as its default tunnel solution.
+If you have customized the Start local tunnel task in your .vscode/task.json file, you will need to manually update it.
+Here are the steps to follow:
+1. Refer to this [document](https://aka.ms/teamsfx-tasks/local-tunnel) to learn how to use Teams Toolkit dev tunnel service.
+2. If you prefer to use ngrok instead, you can still do so by following this [document](https://aka.ms/teamsfx-tasks/customize-tunnel-service
+) to set up.
+By updating your local tunnel service, you can continue to use Teams Toolkit seamlessly and customize it according to your preferences.

 ## Upgrade your projects manually